cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 What you've done here, is looked at the note, gone into the back room and tried to find a mould that matches your note.
 If the note says "Rolo", you're in luck, because past you was wise.
 Nice.

 Did you get given a name that you didn't anticipate when you set up your business?
-Well you ain't using a steel mould then, matey.
+Well you ain't using a steel mould then, matey*.

-Kind of.
-There are ways to [leak the memory of a String to produce a &'static str](https://stackoverflow.com/questions/23975391/how-to-convert-a-string-into-a-static-str), but they go beyond the scope of this simple analogy.
+*Kind of.
+There are ways to [leak the memory of a String to produce a &'static str](https://stackoverflow.com/questions/23975391/how-to-convert-a-string-into-a-static-str), but they go beyond the scope of this simple analogy, and it's not something you want to do a lot anyway.
 {: .notice}

 <figure style="width: 350px" class="align-center">